I-Bouros/ci_course/docs/quickstart.rst

 Quickstart
 ==========

-It's good to have a Quickstart guide:))
+Having a Quickstart guide is a good idea.